 This document presented the coexistence analysis of 802.15.4w.

 The presented results show that 802.15.4w fulfills the requirements defined in the 802.15.4w PAR.
-Especially the split mode offers a high robustness in impaired channels, and therefore enables a robust long-range transmission with very low transmit powers.
+Split mode offers a high robustness in impaired channels, and therefore enables a robust long-range transmission with very low transmit powers.

 The presented analyses show the excellent performance of 802.15.4w as victim.
 It can be operated in close proximity to other 802 networks without a significant loss of performance.
 802.15.4w can especially take benefit of the remaining spectrum gaps in case of highly occupied license-exempt frequency bands.

 As an interferer 802.15.4w also shows excellent characteristics.
 Due to its low transmit power and low bandwidth it does not significantly harm existing 802 systems, even in case of worst-case assumptions.
-Furthermore, techniques as Listen before Talk can be used very effectively, removing almost all relevant impairments on existing 802 systems.
+Furthermore, techniques such as Listen before Talk can be used very effectively, removing almost all relevant impairments on existing 802 systems.